What is Structured Finance?

 - Managing risk through liquidity and interest rates

-- Efficient use of capital available with the potential for greater earnings or profit
+- Efficient use of capital available, to capitalize on the potential for greater earnings or profit

-- Less-costly funding options, which is primarily important for originators (investors) with a less-than-stellar credit rating
+- Less-costly funding options, which may be primarily important for originators (investors) with a less-than-stellar credit rating

 - Transfer of risk away from investors